 Dangerous driving habits contribute to the high rate of traffic accidents.
 Driving at night is very hazardous.
 Even in major cities, roads have potholes and are poorly lit, and vehicles sometimes operate without using lights.
 Animals roaming onto roads are a potential hazard at any time.

-Roadblocks are common throughout Zimbabwe, and can appear with little warning.
+Police roadblocks are common throughout Zimbabwe, and can appear with little warning.
 Identification documents, including car registration and ownership papers, must be shown when requested by police.
-Drivers are often subjected to on the spot fines or bribery demands.
+Other items, such as safety equipment, may also be inspected.
+Drivers are often subjected to on the spot fines or potentially bribery demands.
 Payment of a bribe could leave you susceptible to further demands.
 If you are stopped at a roadblock and told not to go further, you should comply.

 You must stop your car when the President’s motorcade goes past, even if you are on the opposite side of the road on a dual carriageway.
 Drivers must pull over as soon as they see the motorcade, which begins with a single police motorcycle with flashing lights.
 It is an offence to continue driving.
 Security forces have been known to intimidate or assault motorists who fail to stop in time.

 If driving in Zimbabwe it is recommended that you always carry a mobile phone or other means of communication.
 However, be aware that it is illegal to use a phone without a hands free device when driving.

 Fuel shortages can occur and you are advised to enquire locally as to fuel availability before embarking on longer journeys to remote areas.
 Power outages and water cuts, sometimes lasting for weeks, are common everywhere, including in cities.

 Zimbabwe applies vehicle charges for short-term foreign motorists.
 These charges include a carbon tax, parking fees, road tolls and increased border tolls.